-GB edged out in women's mountain bike downhill
+GB's Hatton wins gold in men's mountain bike downhill

-Cycling World Championships 2023: GB miss out on medal in women's mountain bike downhill
+Cycling World Championships 2023: GB claim gold and bronze in men's mountain bike downhill

 Last updated on .From the section Cycling